mintic-ai/ephemeral/docs/api/examples/README.md

 ```

 **Solutions**:
-- Verify the Docker On-Demand service is running
+- Verify the Ephemeral service is running
 - Check the `baseUrl` environment variable
 - Ensure no firewall is blocking the connection